-From 1 September 2016 owners of large (more than 1,000m2) non-domestic properties in Scotland will be required to assess their property and produce an action plan regarding the energy efficiency of the property for sale or letting.
+From 1 September 2016 owners of large (more than 1,000m2) non-domestic properties in Scotland are required to assess their property and produce an action plan regarding the energy efficiency of the property for sale or letting.

-From October 2016 a national database will be made available for landlords to register exempt properties.
+A national database is now available for landlords to register exempt properties.
 Exemptions will apply for a maximum of five years, at which point the property must be improved to a minimum E rating or an application made for a further five year extension.

-From 1 April 2018 it will not be possible to grant a lease on a non-domestic building in England and Wales to a new tenant or renew a lease with an existing tenant unless the Energy Performance Certificate (EPC) for the property meets the minimum E rating.
+From 1 April 2018 it is not possible to grant a lease on a non-domestic building in England and Wales to a new tenant or renew a lease with an existing tenant unless the Energy Performance Certificate (EPC) for the property meets the minimum E rating.

 From 1 April 2023 all other rented property must be a minimum E rating.

-Allocation of Fine-Generated Revenue From 1st April 2018 the Minimum Energy Efficiency Standards (MEES) legislation makes it unlawful to let buildings – or renew existing leases – in England and…
+Allocation of Fine-Generated Revenue From 1st April 2018 the Minimum Energy Efficiency Standards (MEES) legislation has made it unlawful to let buildings – or renew existing leases – in England…

 For Scottish owned buildings, we are approaching the six-month mark since the introduction of new EPC regulations made under Section 63 of the Climate Change (Scotland) Act 2009.
 But many investors remain unsure about what a poor EPC rating means for their asset.